 When Member Countries fail to implement EU Regulations

 EU regulations and decisions become automatically binding throughout the EU when they come into effect, and their directives should be included in their national legislation by EU countries.
 Consequently, national authorities must ensure that these regulations are properly implemented.
 The Commission assists member states in the correct implementation of EU regulations and laws, providing solutions such as implementation plans and guidance documents.
-As a result, the Commission is responsible for ensuring that all EU countries correctly implement EU regulatıon and laws.
+As a result, the Commission is responsible for ensuring that all EU countries correctly implement EU regulations and laws.

 If national authorities cannot properly implement EU law, the Commission may initiate a formal violation procedure against that country.
 If national authorities still do not comply with the warnings, the Commission may decide to refer the matter to the Court of Justice and offer fines.
 If the Court of Justice accepts the Commission's attitude, it will determine the mass payment or the daily payment to be paid by the member state.
 As a result, member states that do not comply with EU regulations be punished.
 For instance, the US has imposed a value of $45.6 million in fines from January to April 2019.
-To give another example is that In 2019, Europe received 6.44 billion dollar AML fines for not complying with EU regulations such as 5AMLD.
+To give another example, In 2019, Europe received 6.44 billion dollar AML fines for not complying with EU regulations such as 5AMLD.

 17 EU Countries Not Implementing 5AMLD

 17 EU member states have not implemented these regulations since the 5AMLD regulations came into force.
 Since the European Commission (EC) did not fully transfer EU 5AMLD to national laws by the 10 January 2020 deadline, sanctions are initiated against more than half of the EU member states.